rdmtc/node-red-contrib-german-holidays/README.md

 there are 2 lists one for definition of Holidays and one for special days which are not Holidays.

-Under the lists are Buttons to fill the lists with pre defined Holidays for german.
+Under the lists are Buttons to fill the lists with pre defined Holidays for German and Austria.
 If all is selected, all holidays are used (independent if they are really for all regions are available) and id "allgemeine" are used only holidays will be considered which are available in all regions of Germany.

 ### Options for the incoming message object